 2) Yesterday, I learned that kids hate cotton candy as much as I do.
 Today, I learned that no matter how great it looks, cotton candy is pretty awful.
 Cotton candy, fairy floss, candy floss, tooth floss, or whatever we call it around the world looks so good on a stick or in a bag.
 It looks so beautiful in other mouths, but how many of us, kids or adults, make it past the third bite?
 After watching others tongue their way through the confection and appear to be having one heck of a good time doing it, my son pleaded with me to purchase some for him.
 “You’re going to hate it,” I told him.
 “No, I won’t,” he said.
 Amid the back and forth that ensued, one that mirrored the many arguments I had with my dad, I conceded.
 I remembered how alluring the confection was for me.
 My son took one bite.
 He wouldn’t admit that he hated it, he wouldn’t give me that satisfaction, but he gave it back to me saying, “I can’t eat it.”
 I was frustrated with him, but as I said, I remember going through all of that myself.

 3) Yesterday, I learned that the Astros cheated by stealing signs, the Patriots cheated by filming the other teams’ practices, and the New Orleans Saints cheated.
 Today, I found out that no one has accused my favorite teams of cheating.
 If the other team has such obvious signals that my team can steal them, why aren’t they doing it?
-If the other team is giving away their game plan in any way, and you’re not taking advantage of any opportunity you can to win, why, the hell, am I cheering you on?
+If the other team is giving away their game plan in any way, and you’re not taking advantage of any opportunity you can to win, why, the hell, am I still cheering you on?

 4) Yesterday, I learned that some of the times we accidentally buy junk for a kid’s birthday gift.
 Is it our fault that the toy was a piece of junk?
 Today, I learned that it depends how long it works.
 The reveal is the most vital moment for any birthday present.
 If that kid wants to play with it moments after opening it, and it works for that first hour, we’re in the clear.